 2. Communicate clearly

 When you adopt a leadership role, clarity becomes essential.
-Whether you are delegating tasks, exchanging ideas or reporting on results, convey your message as precisely as possible.
+Whether you're delegating tasks, exchanging ideas or reporting on results, convey your message as precisely as possible.
 Nonverbal communication can also help.
-Use eye contact, hand gestures and body language to emphasize key statements and give your message greater impact.
+Use eye contact, hand gestures and body language to emphasize key statements and give your message a greater impact.

 3. Do your best work